blades/Allergic2Gardening/about/index.md

 Despite that, I've still managed to make something of my garden that I'm proud of.
 Sure, I'm entirely unlikely to win any awards, and I very much doubt I'll ever be invited to design a garden for a flower show or anything like that.
 But that's not why I garden, and I expect that for most of you reading this you have your own reasons for approaching gardening despite your deep-seated loathing and resentment of the effortlessly green-fingered.

 So I thought that I'd write some of this stuff down, because I figure I can't really be the only one this unsuited to gardening.
+I may even throw in some tech stuff along the way because I am a professional geek and I like to tinker with tech.
 And even if you're not like me, I think that some of the things I've failed at might either amuse you or serve as a learning experience for you.

 If my purpose in life is only to serve as a warning to others, then at least it's still a purpose.